typescript-tea/core/README.md

 - `Msg` was renamed to `Action`
 - `Model` was renamed to `State`

 It is possible to write your own effect manager which is not possible in Elm.
 Since Elm is a pure language with strict guarantees the effect managers are part of kernel there.
-However typescript is not pure so writing your own effect manager to integrate an already existing effectful packages may make more sense.
+However typescript is not pure so writing your own effect manager to integrate already existing effectful packages may make more sense.

 ## Example